thanedouglass/neuro/README.md

 This repository contains the complete dataset and analysis tools for the NeuroDrawing+ project, which investigates the effects of multitasking (specifically drawing while listening to music) on brain activity, with a focus on resting state alpha and beta waves.
 Our research explores how visual processing and attention are affected during creative activities when performed simultaneously with auditory processing tasks.

 **Research Question**
-How does multitasking (drawing + music listening) affect EEG brainwave patterns, particularly in the alpha (8-12 Hz) and beta (12-30 Hz) frequency ranges, compared to single-task conditions?
+:How does multitasking (drawing + music listening) affect EEG brainwave patterns, particularly in the alpha (8-12 Hz) and beta (12-30 Hz) frequency ranges, compared to single-task conditions?

 **Methodology**
-We collected EEG recordings from participants in two conditions:
+:We collected EEG recordings from participants in two conditions:

 1. **Eyes Closed**: Resting state with eyes closed (baseline)
 2. **Eyes Open**: Active drawing while listening to music